cobeylab/covid_IL/README.md

 The model's predictions will shift as new data on COVID-19 emerges from Illinois and around the world.
 We will update the model to incorporate better assumptions about the underlying biology and epidemiology.
 We will also continue to try different modeling approaches with different assumptions to see how they affect conclusions.
 And we will continue to engage with other scientists and modelers, and learn from what they are doing (e.g., via the [MIDAS Network](https://midasnetwork.us/) and the [Mobility Data Network](https://www.covid19mobility.org/)).
+[This recent perspective](https://www.nejm.org/doi/full/10.1056/NEJMp2016822) highlights important issues to consider when evaluating mathematical models.

 Some important assumptions of our model include:
 * Infected individuals who become hospitalized no longer contribute to population transmission.
 Obviously, if insufficient PPE is available or a hospitalized case is not diagnosed in time, this could be a bad assumption.